SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 <a name=""></a>
 ### To delete an asset type

-There are two ways to delete an asset:
+There are two ways to delete an asset type:

 <a name=""></a>